slideflow/slideflow/docs-source/source/plugins.rst

 MIL Model Registration
 ----------------------

 As discussed in :ref:`custom_mil`, Slideflow supports the registration of custom MIL models.
-This is done by using the ``register_mil`` decorator to register a custom MIL model.
+This is done by using the ``register_model`` decorator to register a custom MIL model.

 For example, suppose you have a custom MIL model called ``MyMILModel`` that you want to register with Slideflow.
 You've already designed the model such that it meets Slideflow's MIL :ref:`requirements <custom_mil>`.
 Now you want to make it available for use directly within Slideflow.
-You can accomplish this by using the ``register_mil`` decorator:
+You can accomplish this by using the ``register_model`` decorator:

 .. code-block:: python

-    from slideflow.model.mil import register_mil
+    from slideflow.model.mil import register_model

-    @register_mil
+    @register_model
     def my_mil_model(**kwargs):
         from . import MyMILModel
         return MyMILModel(**kwargs)